Cybersecurity Awareness: Your Checkup Checklist

 It can seem harder than ever to keep up with – and stay ahead of – the threats posed by hackers and fraudsters online, particularly as their tactics keep changing.

-October is National Cybersecurity Awareness month, and it’s a perfect time to dedicate a few hours to check up on your personal cybersecurity.
 While it may not be possible to make your information and data completely hack- or theft-proof, protecting it as best you can may make you a less likely target.
+It's a perfect time to dedicate a few hours to your personal cybersecurity.

 Here is a checklist you can use to conduct your own cybersecurity checkup: